dsmsuite/dsmsuite.github.io/user_guide_cpp.md

     * Using the example below or
 	* Running the analyzer with a not existing settings file.
 A settings file using default settings will be created.
 * Edit the analyzer settings file if required:
-    * Update the SourceDirectories setting to point to the directory where the source code to be analyzed is located.
+    * Update the Input.SourceDirectories setting to point to the directory where the source code to be analyzed is located.
-	* Update the IncludeDirectories setting to point to third party and system includes can be found.
+	* Update the Input.IncludeDirectories setting to point to third party and system includes can be found.
-	* Update the RootDirectory to point to the base directory of the source code.
+	* Update the Input.RootDirectory to point to the base directory of the source code.
-	* Update the OutputFilename to the name of the product.
+	* Update the Output.Filename to the name of the product.
-	* Set LoggingEnabled if required.
+	* Update LogLevel if required.
 * Run the analyzer from the command line with the analyzer settings filename as argument.
 * The analyzer will:
     * Parse C/C++ source files and determines dependencies based on header file includes.
 	* The found elements and dependencies are written to the OutputFilename.
 	* At the end of the analysis the percentage of the relations that could be resolved is shown.
 This is an indication of the reliability of the dependency model.
 * If the percentage lower than 100% look at the log files to find out the reason.
-* Convert the OutputFilename into a DSM file.
-See [User guide](user_guide) for details.
-* Open the DSM file in the Viewer.
+* Import the DSI file in the DSM viewer.

 ## Command line usage